Getting Started Edit

 compiler alone.
 The following command, for example, will create an

-.
+output file named index.js, assuming you have written some code in a file named index.ts.
 The resulting output can be added directly to your website.

 tsc index.ts